darkware-dev/ObjectPortal/README.md

 ### Milestone 4 (v0.8)

-* Support for constructors that use parameters available in the current context

-### Milestone 5 (v0.9)

 * Support for optional injection (skipping injection if no object is available)
 * Support for refusing injection on targets that are already assigned

+### Milestone 5 (v0.9)

+* Optimizations